Freddie Freeman Preview, Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.60 team ERA ranks 22nd among all MLB pitching staffs.
+- The Diamondbacks' 4.63 team ERA ranks 22nd across all league pitching staffs.

-- The right-hander's last time out came on Friday against the Cincinnati Reds, when he tossed seven scoreless innings while giving up only one hit.
+- The righty last pitched on Saturday against the Cincinnati Reds, when he went 5 1/3 innings, allowing two earned runs while giving up three hits.

+- The 24-year-old has put together a 5.91 ERA and 8.1 strikeouts per nine innings across 13 games this season, while allowing a batting average of .272 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.